-If you are striving to become a business owner but have minimal business experience, starting your venture from scratch can be risky.
-The Small Business Administration reported that 20% of small businesses fail in their first year, 30% fail in their second year, and close to 50% fail after five years.
+Starting your venture from scratch can be risky if you strive to become a business owner but have minimal business experience.
+The Small Business Administration reported that 20% of small businesses fail in their first year, 30% fail in their second year, and nearly 50% fail after five years.
 In addition, launching a startup business requires planning, marketing, legal fees, and capital, to name a few.
 One way to move forward with your entrepreneurial dream, and have a greater probability of succeeding, is to buy a franchise.

-3. Marketing and advertising assistance.
+3. Marketing assistance.

-Marketing a franchise in today’s ever-changing marketing world is not what it used to be.
-Traditional strategies such as television commercials, radio advertisements, and outdoor billboards are still part of the marketing mix, but they are now joined by a number of others.
+In today’s ever-changing marketing world, marketing a franchise is not what it used to be.
+Traditional strategies such as television commercials, radio advertisements, and outdoor billboards are still part of the marketing mix, but many others now join them.
 These include websites, custom apps, email marketing, social media marketing, public relations, and community events.
 All of this can be overwhelming and time-consuming, but you can expect to receive lots of marketing assistance from your franchisor.

 4. 80% success rate.

-The National Retail Association reported that franchises have a five-year survival rate of 80%, which is much higher than that of independent startups.
+Here’s promising news if you want to buy a franchise: The National Retail Association reported that franchises have a five-year survival rate of 80%, much higher than that of independent startups.
 The high success rate of franchises can be attributed to established business models, strong brand awareness, excellent support systems, and ongoing training programs.
-As a franchise owner, you will also find it easier to secure growth capital solutions such as franchise financing and small business loans.
+As a franchise owner, you will also have access to growth capital solutions such as franchise financing and small business loans.

 5. Opportunity to own multiple locations.

-If your franchise is a big hit with the locals, and you have had a strong cash flow for an extended period of time, you might want to invest in additional locations.
-This isn’t uncommon.
-FranData reported that 53% of all franchises in the United States are owned by multi-unit owners.
-Leading the pack are the multi-unit owners of quick service restaurants (QSRs), who control 76% of QSR establishments.
+If your franchise is a big hit with the locals and has had a strong cash flow for an extended period, you might want to buy a franchise in a different location.
+Multi-unit franchising is not uncommon.
+FranData reported that multi-unit owners own 53% of all franchises in the United States.
+According to Entrepreneur Magazine, leading the pack are the multi-unit owners of quick-service restaurants (QSRs), who control 76% of QSR establishments.